https://invisible-island.net/ncurses/man/

 some of the SVr4 documentation.

-Unlike other implementations, this one checks parameters such as
+Unlike other implementations, ncurses checks pointer parameters, such

-pointers to WINDOW structures to ensure they are not null.
-The main
+as those to WINDOW structures, to ensure that they are not null.
+This

-reason for providing this behavior is to guard against programmer
+is done primarily to guard against programmer error.
+The standard

 Padding Differences

-In historic curses versions, delays embedded in the capabilities cr,
+In historical curses implementations, delays embedded in the terminfo

-ind, cub1, ff and tab activated corresponding delay bits in the Unix
+(cub1), form_feed (ff), and tab (ht) activated corresponding delay bits

-bytes.
-This method is slightly more expensive, but narrows the
+NUL bytes to the device.
+This method is slightly more expensive, but

-interface to the Unix kernel significantly and increases the package's
+narrows the interface to the Unix kernel significantly and

 Header Files